threathunternotebook/Stenography-Stenoread-Commands/README.md

 # Stenography-Stenoread-Commands
-### The files below are output to the /nsm/pcapout directory.
+### The files below are output to the /nsm/pcapout directory on Security Onion.
 This is mapped to the so-steno container's /tmp directory.

 Search through stenographer files and index looking for all GRE traffic and write to pcap file.
 Will be saved in /nsm/pcaptmp/ directory.
 <pre><code>docker container exec so-steno stenoread --limit-bytes 500000 'ip proto 47' -w /tmp/gre.pcap</code></pre>